Takmg/static-pages-downloader/README.md

     * search_depth ...
 Specify the depth to search.
     * encoding ...
 Specify the Html Encoding.
     * multithread ...
 Run with multi-thread(true or false)
+    * basetag_relative ...
+Replace the resource URI and link URI with the relative path from the base tag.(true or false) \
+       If false, it will be replaced with the relative path from the HTML file.

 3. Execute the 'run.bat'